 Schools will continue to support learners to come to school and learn under the supervision of their classroom teacher.
 When this is not possible, schools will communicate to parents about the resources to support learners and this may include the VLC.

-During Term 2, all learners needing access to VLC will be supported to access high quality online programs focussing on core areas of reading, writing, numbers, physical activity and wellbeing.
+All learners needing access to VLC will be supported to access high quality online programs focussing on core areas of reading, writing, numbers, physical activity and wellbeing.

 All learners in Years 11 and 12 will have access to a wide range of courses through Virtual Learning Tasmania (VLT) with interactive support sessions available as needed.